-411-2 to 4 SELECTED TOPICS IN CHEMISTRY.
-New discoveries and/or methodologies and techniques in the field.
-Demonstration and laboratory experiences to support the learning process.
+- support the learning process.
 May be repeated to a maximum of 8 hours provided no topic is repeated.
 Primarily for teachers of science.
-Prerequisite: two years of college science and mathematics.

-414-1 to 3 HISTORY OF CHEMISTRY.
+Prerequisite: two years of college science and mathematics. - 414-1 to 3 HISTORY OF CHEMISTRY.
 Topics in history of chemistry.
 May be repeated to a maximum of 6 hours provided no topic is repeated.
-Prerequisite: one college level chemistry course.

-415-2 to 4 SELECTED TECHNIQUES IN CHEMISTRY.
+Prerequisite: one college level chemistry course. - 415-2 to 4 SELECTED TECHNIQUES IN CHEMISTRY.
 Modern experiments, demonstrations, and equipment; advances in technology; laboratory management and safety.
 May be repeated to a maximum of 8 hours provided no topic is repeated.
 Primarily for teachers of science.
-Prerequisite: two years of college science and mathematics.

-421-2 to 4 SELECTED TOPICS IN BIOLOGY.
+Prerequisite: two years of college science and mathematics. - 421-2 to 4 SELECTED TOPICS IN BIOLOGY.
 New discoveries and/or methodologies and techniques in the field.
 Demonstration and laboratory experiences to support the learning process.
 May be repeated to a maximum of 8 hours provided no topic is repeated.
 Primarily for teachers of science.
-Prerequisite: two years of college science and mathematics.

-425-2 to 4 SELECTED TECHNIQUES IN BIOLOGY.
+Prerequisite: two years of college science and mathematics. - 425-2 to 4 SELECTED TECHNIQUES IN BIOLOGY.
 Modern experiments, demonstrations, and equipment; advances in technology; laboratory management and safety.
 May be repeated to a maximum of 8 hours provided no topic is repeated.
 Primarily for teachers of science.
-Prerequisite: two years of college science and mathematics.

-431-2 to 4 SELECTED TOPICS IN EARTH AND ENVIRONMENTAL SCIENCES.
+Prerequisite: two years of college science and mathematics. - 431-2 to 4 SELECTED TOPICS IN EARTH AND ENVIRONMENTAL SCIENCES.
 New discoveries and/or methodologies and techniques in the field.
 Demonstration and laboratory experiences to support the learning process.
 May be repeated to a maximum of 8 hours provided no topic is repeated.
 Primarily for teachers of science.
-Prerequisite: two years of college science and mathematics.

-435-2 to 4 SELECTED TECHNIQUES IN EARTH AND ENVIRONMENTAL SCIENCES.
+Prerequisite: two years of college science and mathematics. - 435-2 to 4 SELECTED TECHNIQUES IN EARTH AND ENVIRONMENTAL SCIENCES.
 Modern experiments, demonstrations, and equipment; advances in technology; laboratory management and safety.
 May be repeated to a maximum of 8 hours provided no topic is repeated.
 Primarily for teachers of science.
-Prerequisite: two years of college science and mathematics.

-442-1 to 4 SPECIAL TOPICS IN TEACHING SCIENCE IN ELEMENTARY SCHOOL.
+Prerequisite: two years of college science and mathematics. - 442-1 to 4 SPECIAL TOPICS IN TEACHING SCIENCE IN ELEMENTARY SCHOOL.
 Topics of special interest in teaching science.
 Lecture and/or laboratory format.
 May be repeated to a maximum of 8 hours provided no topic is repeated.
-Prerequisite: two years of college science and mathematics.
+Prerequisite: two years of college science and mathematics. - 451-3 INTEGRATED SCIENCE.
+Laboratory-based integrated science course.
+Interactions of the sciences earth and space, physical, life sciences and mathematics.

+Research project, paper, and presentation.
+Prerequisites: Completed 24 semester hours of science credit: 2.5 or higher GPA.

-452-1 to 4 SPECIAL TOPICS IN TEACHING SCIENCE IN SECONDARY SCHOOL.
+- 452-1 to 4 SPECIAL TOPICS IN TEACHING SCIENCE IN SECONDARY SCHOOL.
 Topics of special interest in teaching science.
 Lecture and/or laboratory format.
 May be repeated to a maximum of 8 hours provided no topic is repeated.
-Prerequisite: two years of college science and mathematics.

-462-1 to 4 SPECIAL TOPICS IN TEACHING SCIENCE IN COLLEGE.
+Prerequisite: two years of college science and mathematics. - 462-1 to 4 SPECIAL TOPICS IN TEACHING SCIENCE IN COLLEGE.
 Topics of special interest in teaching science.
 Lecture and/or laboratory format.
 May be repeated to a maximum of 8 hours provided no topic is repeated.
-Prerequisite: two years of college science and mathematics.

-489-1 to 3 INDEPENDENT STUDY IN SCIENCE EDUCATION.
+Prerequisite: two years of college science and mathematics. - 489-1 to 3 INDEPENDENT STUDY IN SCIENCE EDUCATION.
 Supervised study of assigned material based on needs of student.
 May be repeated to a maximum of 9 hours provided no topic is repeated.
 Primarily for teachers of science.
 Prerequisite: two years of college science and mathematics.